thaliaarchi/tty37-docs/tty37.md

 - \[Type]: Teletype Corporation. [“37 Typing Unit (37P003 and up): Description and Principles of Operation”](https://www.navy-radio.com/manuals/tty/m37/574-320-101-iss2-7302.pdf).
   Bell System Practices, Section 574-320-101, Issue 2, February 1973.

+- \[Spec50494S]: Teletype Corporation. [“Instructions for Installing Modification Kit 319820 to Convert a Model 37 Friction Feed Typing Unit to a Sprocket Feed Typing Unit”](https://www.navy-radio.com/manuals/tty/spec/50494S-6707.pdf).
+  Specification 50494S, Issue 1, July 1967.
+  - Has illustrations of the typebox and feed mechanisms and a list of sprocket feed paper widths.
+References the modification kits covered by \[Spec57925] and \[Spec50386S].

+- \[Spec57925]: Teletype Corporation. [“Instructions for Installing Modification Kits (172625, 176181 through 176197, 178568 through 178584, 306686 through
+  306702, 153926) to Convert a Model 28 or 35 Friction Feed Printer Set to a Sprocket Feed Printer Set and for Replacing the 153771 through 153787 Guide Bracket Using the 159356 Modification Kit”](https://www.navy-radio.com/manuals/tty/jh/ttyman6/specs/5792S-Iss17.pdf).
+  Specification 57925, Issue 17, August 1973.
+  - Referenced by \[Spec50494S], so must also apply to Model 37.

+- \[Spec50386S]: Teletype Corporation. [“Instructions for Installing the 305037
+  and 310733 Modification Kits to Adapt a Model 35 or Model 28 Sprocket Feed Typing Unit to Take 9-1/2 Inch Width Paper, Respectively”](https://www.navy-radio.com/manuals/tty/jh/ttyman6/specs/50386S-Iss1.pdf).
+  Specification 50386S, Issue 1, March 1965.
+  - Referenced by \[Spec50494S], so must also apply to Model 37.

 - \[Dolotta]: T. A. Dolotta. [“Functional Specifications for Typewriter-Like Time-Sharing Terminals”](https://dl.acm.org/doi/10.1145/356561.356563).